Syangja District: Historical Places

 The headquarters of Syangja District lies in Syangja Bazaar.
 Some places of historical interest in this district include Satahun Chandi, Manakamana, Bhirkot Durbar, Alamdevi, Akala Devi, Gahraukalika, Nuwakot Durbar, Chhangchhangdi, and Ridi Ruru Kshetra, located along the banks of the Kaligandaki River.
 Chhangchhangdi (Chaya-kshetra) is mentioned in the Swasthani Vrata-Katha, which is considered part of the Skanda Purana, as the place where the last organ of the deceased Satidevi fell while she was being carried by Lord Shiva.

 Among the three municipalities, Putalibazar municipality is situated on the eastern side, while Waling municipality is located in western Syangja.
 The newly formed Chapakot municipality is in the east-south.
 Waling is a longitudinal valley along the banks of the Aandhikhola River.
 According to one folk legend, the Aandhikhola River is believed to have originated from the tears of Shravan from the Ramayana.
 The largest valley in Syangja is Ramkosh.
 There are hiking opportunities, including Chandithaan, which is a Devi temple, and Hunikot, a viewpoint overlooking Putalibazar.

 Geography

-Syangja District lies in the hilly region, with altitudes ranging from approximately 300 meters along the banks of the Kaligandaki River to several thousand meters above sea level.
+Syangja District lies in the hilly region, with altitudes ranging from approximately 300 meters along the banks of the Kaligandaki River to about 3520 metersPanchase above sea level.
 It is situated at a latitude of 28°4'60" North and a longitude of 83°52'0" East.